Acquisition vs Alliance: How to Choose the Right Growth Strategy for Corporate-Startup Collaboration

 Flexibility

 In most cases, partnerships are easier to form, manage and run than acquisitions.
-They tend to be less regulated, giving both parties more flexibility as long as they’re aligned on their goals and targets.
+They tend to be less regulated, giving both parties more flexibility as long as they’re aligned on their goals.

 Access to valuable assets

-Partnerships enable companies to pool their resources and reach growth goals much more effectively than they would have on their own.
-For example, in a partnership between a corporation and a startup:
+Partnerships enable companies to pool their resources and reach growth goals more effectively than they would have on their own.
+Each partner brings strengths to the table:

-Bringing these assets together enables both partners to get the best of both worlds, making it more likely that they’ll beat out competitors and hit their growth targets with agility.
+Bringing these assets together enables both partners to get the best of both worlds

 Collaborating with startups can have a revitalising effect on a corporation’s culture, inspiring innovation, entrepreneurship and creativity.
 This can make companies more competitive, inspiring new ways to leverage corporate assets to deliver new growth and revenue sources.